gallen/cimnewsite-hexo/readme.md

 ## Hosting, CI and CMS
 * Hosting: The generated site is just static files, any hosting provider is fine.
 Github/Gitlab page, google firebase, zeit now, netlify all provide generous free hosting option.

 * CI(continuous build): there're quite a lot online CI options there.
 Travis is quite popular.
-By far netlify is most easy one and have good integration with github.
+By far netlify is most easy one and has good integration with github as well.

-* CMS: provide option non-tech writer update the content.
+* CMS: provide option for non-tech writer to update the content.
 No need to know git/github etc. Netlify provides an out of box template for hexo, amazing :)

 Netlify hosting: https://cimnewsite.netlify.com/